-At the Annual Meeting, stockholders will be asked to elect two directors to serve on the Company's Board of Directors.
-The By-Laws of the Company permit the Board to determine, by resolution, the number of directors the Company will have.
-The authorized size of the Board is currently set at five persons.
+At the Annual Meeting, stockholders will be asked to elect one director to serve on the Company's Board of Directors.
+Under the Company's By-Laws, the Board may determine, by resolution, the number of directors that the Company will have.
+The size of the Board is currently set at five persons.

-The Company's Certificate of Incorporation and By-Laws provide for a classified Board of Directors, divided into three classes, each class serving a staggered three-year term.
-As a result, stockholders will elect approximately one-third of our Board each year.
-A director holds office from the time of election until the third annual meeting following election.
-The current term of the two Class III directors, nominated for re-election at this meeting, expires at the 2013 Annual Meeting.
+The Company's Certificate of Incorporation and By-Laws provide for a classified Board of Directors, divided into three classes, with each class serving a staggered three-year term.
+As a result, stockholders elect approximately one-third of our Board each year.
+Each director holds office from the time of his election until the third annual meeting following that election.
+The current term of the Class I director, Thomas N. Amonett, expires at the 2014 Annual Meeting.
+The Board has nominated Mr. Amonett for re-election as Class I Director to serve a three-year term expiring at the 2017 annual meeting.
+Mr. Amonett currently serves as Chairman of our Nominating and Corporate Governance Committee.

-The Company is not aware that either of the nominees will be unable to or will not serve as a director.
-If, prior to the Annual Meeting, any nominee should become unavailable to serve, the shares represented by a properly signed and returned proxy card, or voted by telephone or via the Internet will be voted for the election of such other person as may be designated by the Board, the Board may leave the position unfilled, or the Board may reduce the authorized number of directors, as provided in the Company's By-Laws.
+Mr. Amonett has indicated that he is willing to serve another term as a director of the Company.
+However, if, prior to the Annual Meeting, Mr. Amonett should become unwilling or unable to serve, the shares represented by proxy will be voted for the election of such other person as may be designated by the Board, the Board may leave the position unfilled, or the Board may reduce the authorized number of directors, as provided in the Company's By-Laws.